 - $185 after that date.
 Discounts are available for members and students.

 18. Penned Con

 Penned Con is an incredibly popular event.
-VIP tickets have already sold out for the 2020 event and weekend tickets are going fast!
+VIP tickets have already sold out for this year’s event and weekend tickets are going fast!

 The event aims to bring together writers of all styles and genres in a relaxed atmosphere.
 Their most popular activities are the extended masterclasses offered on the first day of the conference.
 If you click with the masterclass instructor, you can sign up for a private consultation with them.